 The layers of phyllo dough and butter are topped with brie and sliced pears.
 While baking in the oven, the flavors become even more apparent.
 Served with a drizzle of honey and a sprinkle of fresh thyme, these pear tartlets are simply irresistible.

-We also love this recipe with puff pastry instead of phyllo dough, which makes it even easier!
+We also love this pear tartlet recipe with puff pastry instead of phyllo dough, which makes it even easier!
 Just use defrosted, ready-made puff pastry from the freezer section and assemble brie at pears all at once.
-Them, bake at 350 degrees for 12-15 minutes and serve warm.
-Check out the recipe video below for this simple substitution.
+Then, bake at 350 degrees for 12-15 minutes and serve warm.

 - Preheat oven to 400°F. Line a 17 1/2-by-12 1/2-inch baking sheet with parchment paper.
 Lay two sheets of phyllo on the prepared pan.
 Keep the remaining phyllo covered with plastic wrap or wax paper and a damp kitchen towel.